-Changuion (pronunciation: [ʃɑ̃ɡɥijɔ̃]) is a surname that originated in the Champagne province in what is now the Marne in the north-east of France.
+Changuion (pronunciation: [ʃɑ̃ɡɥijɔ̃]) is a surname that originated in the Champagne province in what is now the Marne department in the north-east of France, specifically in the Brie region.

 References

-A map from 1644 of the area of Sezanne, with the commune of Champguyon on the far left of the map, just below the large forest.
+A 1634 map showing the Jurisdiction of Sézanne, with the commune of Champguyon at the far left of the map, just below the large forest.
+Source: Tassin.
+(1634) Les plans et profils de toutes les principales villes et lieux considerables de France.
+Paris, France.

 A centuries-old family tradition holds that during the time of religious persecution in France, members of the family found refuge with Muslims who hid them from their pursuers.
 Another source suggests that the account of the ancestors finding refuge with Muslims may trace back to the era of the Crusades.[2]
 In gratitude and to honor their protectors, the family incorporated a Moor’s head, a heraldic symbol representing a Muslim, into their coat of arms.